Union Fire Company

 Union Fire Company, sometimes called Franklin's Bucket Brigade, was a volunteer fire department formed in Philadelphia in 1736 with the assistance of Benjamin Franklin.
-It was the very first firefighting organization in Philadelphia, although it was followed within the year by establishment of the Fellowship Fire Company.
+It was the first firefighting organization in Philadelphia, although it was followed within the year by establishment of the Fellowship Fire Company.
 The fire company was formed on 7 December 1736 after a series of publications in the Pennsylvania Gazette by Franklin and others pointing out the need for more effective handling of fires in Philadelphia and remained active until approximately 1820.
 Although modeled after the Mutual Fire Societies of Franklin's native Boston, the Union Fire Company protected all members of the community rather than only the members of the company.

 Organization

 In the 1884 book History of Philadelphia, 1609–1884, John Thomas Scharf and Thompson Westcott described the organization of the company:

 The Union Fire Company was an association for mutual assistance.
 Each member agreed to furnish, at his own expense, six leather buckets and two stout linen bags, each marked with his name and the name of the company, which he was to bring to every fire.
 The buckets were for carrying water to extinguish the flames, and the bags were to receive and hold property which was in danger, to save it from risk of theft.
 The members pledged themselves to repair to any place in danger upon an alarm of fire with their apparatus.
 Some were to superintend the use of the water, others were to stand at the doors of houses in danger, and to protect the property from theft.
 On an alarm of fire at night it was agreed that lights should be placed in the windows of houses of members near the fire "in order to prevent confusion, and to enable their friends to give them more speedy and effectual assistance.'

 According to Scharf and Westcott, the company was limited to 30 members who met eight times a year and agreed to pay a small fee, used for purchasing fire-fighting equipment, if they were late to or missed a meeting.
 The company had no president, but a treasurer and a clerk, take in turns from the general membership, who not only managed communications with other members but also inspected the gear.
 Scharf and Westcott note that this structure was the basis for all fire companies in Philadelphia until the Revolutionary War.
-The early members of the Company included Isaac Paschal, Samuel Powell, William Rawle and Samuel Syme.
+The early members of the Company included Isaac Paschal, Samuel Powel, William Rawle and Samuel Syme.